 As you can see, a trip to Cape Town will include many different experiences.
 I would recommend staying there for at least a week.

-If you’re looking for accommodation in Cape Town, here are three wonderful places to stay.
-I’ve personally stayed at them and can recommend them.
+If you’re looking for accommodation in Cape Town, here are some hotels I’ve personally stayed at and would highly recommend.

-The Twelve Apostles Hotel is where many royals and celebrities from around the world choose to stay when in Cape Town.
+The 12 Apostles Hotel is where many royals and celebrities from around the world choose to stay when in Cape Town.
 If you can’t stay there, then go for high tea or sun downers while you watch one of Cape Town’s most breath-taking sunsets.
 Read about our stay at 12 Apostles Hotel.